Random-Set Neural Networks (RS-NN): Abstract

 \section{Abstract}

-Machine learning is increasingly deployed in safety-critical domains where robustness against adversarial attacks is crucial and erroneous predictions could lead to potentially catastrophic consequences.
-This highlights the need for learning systems to be equipped with the means to determine a model’s confidence in its prediction and the epistemic uncertainty associated with it, `to know when a model does not know’.
-In this paper, we propose a novel Random-Set Convolutional Neural Network (RS-CNN) for classification which predicts belief functions rather than probability vectors over the set of classes, using the mathematics of \emph{random sets}, i.e., distributions over the power set of the sample space.
-Based on the epistemic deep learning approach, random-set models are capable of representing the `epistemic' uncertainty induced in machine learning by limited training sets.
-We estimate epistemic uncertainty by approximating the size of credal sets associated with the predicted belief functions, and experimentally demonstrate how our approach outperforms competing uncertainty-aware approaches in a classical evaluation setting.
-The performance of RS-CNN is best demonstrated on OOD samples where it manages to capture the true prediction while standard CNNs fail.
+Machine learning is increasingly deployed in safety-critical domains where erroneous predictions may lead to potentially catastrophic consequences, highlighting the need for learning systems to be aware of how confident they are in their own predictions: in other words, `to know when they do not know’.
+In this paper, we propose a novel Random-Set Neural Network (RS-NN) approach to classification which predicts \emph{belief functions} (rather than classical probability vectors) over the class list using the mathematics of \emph{random sets}, i.e., distributions over the collection of \emph{sets} of classes.
+RS-NN encodes the `epistemic' uncertainty induced by training sets that are insufficiently representative or limited in size via the size of the convex set of probability vectors associated with a predicted belief function.
+Our approach outperforms state-of-the-art Bayesian and Ensemble methods in terms of accuracy, uncertainty estimation and out-of-distribution (OoD) detection on multiple benchmarks (CIFAR-10 vs SVHN/Intel-Image, MNIST vs FMNIST/KMNIST, ImageNet vs ImageNet-O).
+RS-NN also scales up effectively to large-scale architectures (e.g. WideResNet-28-10, VGG16, Inception V3, EfficientNetB2 and ViT-Base-16), exhibits remarkable robustness to adversarial attacks and can provide statistical guarantees in a conformal learning setting.